-The Budgetary Comparison Schedules have been prepared on the modified cash basis of accounting and present capital outlay and debt service expenditures within each function similar to the Statement of Revenues, Expenditures, and Changes in Fund Balances - Modified Cash Basis.
+The Budgetary Comparison Schedules have been prepared on the modified cash basis of accounting.
+The Budgetary Comparison Schedules present capital outlay expenditures within each function while the Statement of Revenues, Expenditures and Changes in fund Balances - Modified Cash Basis presents capital outlay expenditures as a separate function.